redisson/redisson/redisson-mybatis/README.md

 Redisson provides various MyBatis Cache implementations including those with features below:

-**local cache** - so called `near cache`, which is useful for use cases when Hibernate Cache used mostly for read operations and/or network roundtrips are undesirable.
+**local cache** - so called `near cache`, which is useful for use cases when MyBatis Cache used mostly for read operations and/or network roundtrips are undesirable.
 It caches Map entries on Redisson side and executes read operations up to **45x faster** in comparison with common implementation.
 All local caches with the same name connected to the same pub/sub channel which is used for messaging between them.
 In particular to send entity update or entity invalidate event.

 **data partitioning** - data partitioning in cluster mode.
-It allows to scale available memory, read/write operations and entry eviction process for individual Hibernate Cache instance in Redis cluster.
+It allows to scale available memory, read/write operations and entry eviction process for individual MyBatis Cache instance in Redis cluster.

 Below is the list of all available implementations with local cache and/or data partitioning support: